 According to research from the alternative lender MarketFinance, only 52 per cent of businesses are considering utilising the scheme.
 With cashflow tightening, business owners might be wary of taking on additional loans that they may not be able to pay back.

-The Labour Leader did praise Chancellor Rishi Sunak, saying that “he has taken note of concerns and made amendments to the schemes.”
+The Labour leader, however, praised Chancellor Rishi Sunak, saying that “he has taken note of concerns and made amendments to the schemes.”

-“It is vitally important that the coronavirus economic schemes are effective so that we can protect people’s incomes, jobs and businesses and prevent a deeper and longer-lasting recession,” Starmer said.
+“It is vitally important that the coronavirus economic schemes are effective so that we can protect people’s incomes, jobs and businesses and prevent a deeper and longer-lasting recession,” he said.

 “The important thing we are trying to do is to push the government to ensure all businesses large and small are covered by their schemes.”